 Japanese gardens are a relaxing and contemporary choice for a garden.
 Full of grace and serenity, they can act as a retreat from day-to-day life and are a low-maintenance alternative for your outside space.

-At Hillier, we have put together a guide for you to add a touch of ‘Japanese contemplation’ to your garden.
+We have put together a guide for you to add a touch of ‘Japanese contemplation’ to your garden.

 What is a Japanese garden?

-• Plants: to showcase the shades of each season
+- Plants: to showcase the shades of each season,

-• Natural stone: to highlight the architectural style of the landscape
+- Natural stone: to highlight the architectural style of the landscape,

-• Water: to vitalise the garden
+- Water: to vitalise the garden.

 Pagodas